 Lance McCarthy, chief executive of The Princess Alexandra Hospital NHS Trust, said “We are on an amazing journey to transform healthcare for the population we serve.
 We will need your ideas, suggestions and involvement at every stage to ensure that the new hospital will be an outstanding place to receive care and a fabulous place to work too.”

-New plans suggest that the new hospital may be relocated on a greenfield site by the new M11 junction 7a, about 3.5 miles from the existing site in the centre of Harlow.
+Proposals suggest that the new hospital may be relocated on a greenfield site by the latest M11 junction 7a, about 3.5 miles from the existing site in the centre of Harlow.
 This development will allow for 53,000 extra homes being planned in the area over the next 20 years, which will also have the potential to expand by 20 per cent.

 The progress made towards the development of the new hospital has been exciting and has led to a real boost in the community.
 New and exciting information on government plans and developments will be shared on the microsite in the upcoming months.